Location: Seattle, WA; Atlanta, GA; Washington, DC

 The ideal candidate will have a visionary and entrepreneurial approach to their work, a deep passion for the mission and vision of National CASA/GAL, strong leadership skills to support a national team, and excellent fundraising abilities to build major and leadership gifts from new and existing high-net worth donors and prospects.
-The Chief Development Officer will carry a portfolio of major donors, and staff the CEO, Board, and other senior leaders as appropriate to further philanthropic relationships.
-To be successful, the Chief Development Officer must be a confident, collaborative, and results-oriented leader who can articulate clear and compelling cases for support that ensure the growth and vitality of one of the nation’s premier supporters of some of the most vulnerable children.
+The Chief Development Officer will carry a portfolio of major donors, and staff the CEO and other senior leaders as appropriate to further philanthropic relationships.
+To be successful, the Chief Development Officer must be a confident, collaborative, hands-on, and results-oriented leader who can articulate clear and compelling cases for support that ensure the growth and vitality of one of the nation’s premier supporters of some of the most vulnerable children.

 Within the first 12 to 24 months, the Chief Development Officer will achieve the following major objectives: